Skip to main content

 In 2021, NCDPI established the K-12 Cybersecurity Program with a purpose of organizing and aligning business and technical cybersecurity functions holistically across the state so that PSU and NCDPI stakeholders have greater visibility into the people, processes, and technologies deployed and have a measurable way to determine whether those efforts are sufficient and correct for current and future needs.

-The goal is to help all PSUs achieve basic cyber hygiene!
+The goal is to help all PSUs achieve Strong Cyber Hygiene!

 In addition, the K-12 Cybersecurity Program has several partners with related services and resources available to the PSU community: